 The importance of your USP can’t be overstated.
 It is the reason clients choose your spa or massage practice over others.
 In “What’s our Salon’s USP?”Greg Milner advises that your proposition must be something that the competition cannot or does not offer.
 It’s not merely a benefit; it’s something that truly makes your business or service offering stand out.
-Also the USP must be so strong that it attracts new clients.
+Also, the USP must be so strong that it attracts new clients.

 Determine your USP

-Step 1 Profile your target clients: Create a profile of your target customer.
-That profile can include age, income, gender, geography and other demographics.
-You also can consider specialties such as working moms, sports enthusiasts, couples, etc.
+There are several steps to take to determine your USP.
+Profile your target clients: Create a profile of your target customer.
+That profile can include age, income, gender, geography, and other demographics.
+You also can consider specialties such as working moms, sports enthusiasts, couples, etc. Analyze your marketplace

-Step 5 Get feedback: Ask long-term clients, business associates and even vendors, if you can interview them about your service compared to the competition.
+Ask long-term clients, business associates, and even vendors if you can interview them about your service compared to the competition.
 Use the strongest characteristic and qualities they use to describe your spa or massage practice in your USP.
+Create a USP statement

-Step 6 Create a USP statement: Start by creating a paragraph that describes your USP.
+Start by creating a paragraph that describes your USP.
 Include your differentiation and key substantiating points.
 From there, come up with one or two sentences summarizing what sets your spa or massage practice apart.
+Develop your marketing strategy

 Incorporate your USP messages in your website – traditional, mobile, and app - social media channels, advertisements, e-mail marketing, and any other promotional activities.
 Select visuals for marketing that also reinforce your USP.
 Visuals can reinforce your type of client, strong customer service, expertise in types of massage or skin treatments.